Salvation Army partners with ZIPS Cleaner for annual winter clothing drive

 "The lobbies have been full of bins overflowing with lots of clothes and donations and such," she said.
 "We have great customers.
 They are very supportive.
 I knew they would come out but they came out even more than we even expected."

-In 2022, the Salvation Army collected more than 1,200 blankets and coats and are hoping to surpass that goal this year.
+In 2022, the Salvation Army collected more than 1,200 blankets and coats.
+It is hoping to surpass that goal in 2023.

 "Need does not discriminate with ages."
 Capt.
 Katie Bernabe with The Salvation Army said.
 "So, we are taking for kids, for seniors, for adults, for men, for women, for everybody because it is the difference of being comfortable and surviving or not."